What do the measurements with the intensity probe look like?

 • Quick procedure

-• Good for preliminary control
+• Good for preliminary checks

 • Highest measurement uncertainty (class 3)